rust-lang/rust/text/0000-argument-lifetimes.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 **Note: these changes are designed to *not* require a new epoch**.
-They introduce several deprecations, which are essentially style lints.
-The next epoch should turn these deprecations into errors.
+They do expand our naming style lint, however.

 ## Lifetimes in `impl` headers

-When writing an `impl` header, it is deprecated to bind a lifetime parameter within the generics specification (e.g. `impl<'a>`).
-Instead the `impl` header can mention lifetimes without adding them as generics.
+When writing an `impl` header, you can mention lifetimes without binding them in the generics list.
 Any lifetimes that are not already in scope (which, today, means any lifetime whatsoever) is treated as being bound as a parameter of the `impl`.

 Thus, where today you would write: